UnLuckyNikolay/UnLuckyNikolay/README.md

 	A game about shooting Asteroids in space.
 	Built using Pygame with vector graphics.
 	Learning how to implement different game mechanics.

+* Frogger:

+    A small frogger-like 2D game with horror elements build in Godot.
+    Learning basics of Godot and GDScript.
+    Kept private for now.

 ## Boot.dev Progress